MartensCedric/FishEco/README.md

 # FishEco
 Flocking simulator heavily inspired from BOIDS (BIRD + OID) by Craig Reynolds in 1986, but with fishes and a few personal changes.
-My goal for this project is to experiment with the flocking system and use an evolutionnary algorithm for the fishes and use cellular automata for the rain drops.
+My goal for this project is to experiment with the flocking system and use an evolutionnary algorithm for the fishes.
 #BUILDS

 ###**FishEco** [v0.2](https://www.dropbox.com/s/ois3wy84ypzt7ni/FOIDS%20v0.2.jar?dl=1) 2016/10/03